InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: Experiments

-To comprehensively evaluate the robustness of the ORBIT framework, we design a dual-track experimental setup that investigates two different dimensions of data optimization: \textbf{(i)} \textit{Data Scalability}, which explores the performance upper bound by increasing dataset size, and \textbf{(ii)} \textit{Training Efficiency}, which probes the information density by pruning samples and rubrics based on difficulty.
+To evaluate the robustness of ORBIT, we introduce two complementary evaluation tracks addressing key dimensions of data optimization: \textbf{(i) data scalability}, measuring performance as training data increase; and \textbf{(ii) training efficiency}, assessing information density via difficulty-based pruning of queries and rubrics.

-\textbf{Dimension 1: Data Scalability.} As detailed in the dataset construction (Sec.~\ref{experimental setting}), we first investigate how dataset size affects model alignment.
-By progressively incorporating the \textit{Scalability Dataset} (8k samples) and the \textit{Large-Scale Validation Dataset} (20k samples from ReMeDi), we assess whether enlarging the training data consistently improves performance under our rubric-based RL framework.
-This analysis establishes a baseline for understanding the model’s alignment capacity as a function of available data.
-As shown in Tab.~\ref{tab:model_performance_resized}, the performance of InfiMed-ORBIT-4B steadily increases with the scale of the constructed training datasets.
+\textbf{Dimension 1: Data Scalability.} To assess scalability, we progressively incorporate the \textit{Scalability} (8k) and \textit{Large-scale extension} (20k) datasets in Sec.~\ref{experimental setting}.
+As shown in Tab.~\ref{tab:model_performance_resized}, InfiMed-ORBIT-4B improves monotonically as the data scale increases from 2k to 28k.

-\textbf{Dimension 2: Training Efficiency via Strategic Pruning.} Conversely, to probe the limits of data efficiency, we conduct controlled experiments on the \textit{Core Experimental Dataset} to determine whether competitive performance can be maintained under substantial data reduction.
-We hypothesize that not all training samples or rubrics contribute equally to optimization; in particular, easy samples or redundant rubrics may provide limited benefit during training.
-To address this, we introduce a difficulty-aware filtering mechanism guided by pass rates, designed to improve the computation–performance trade-off under $K=8$ rollout settings.
+\textbf{Dimension 2: Training Efficiency via Strategic Pruning.} To investigate data efficiency, we perform controlled experiments on the \textit{Core Experimental Dataset} with substantial reductions in training data.
+We apply a difficulty-aware, pass-rate-based filtering strategy to eliminate easy or redundant samples, optimizing the trade-off between computation and performance.